paul910/CPG_Diffusion/README.md

 cd CPG_Diffusion
 ```

+### *Optional* Step 2.5: Create a Virtual Environment

+It is recommended but not necessary to create a virtual environment for this project.
+Use conda, venv, or any other virtual environment manager of your choice.
+And execute the following steps in your virtual environment:

 ### Step 3: Install the required packages

 The project should contain a ```requirements.txt``` file with a list of all the necessary Python packages.
 You can install these using pip by running: